The Holy Nation

 In order to sanctify the Lord (i.e., set apart for a sacred purpose) in one's heart, a person must be totally committed to one's calling and in order to be ready to explain the hope one has in the Father's promises that he offers through his son Jesus Christ, one must clearly know and understand these promises.
 This kind of knowing comes from diligent communication with the Father and the study and meditation on his word.

 It is clear from the scriptures that all the elect are called to represent God the Father as citizens and ambassadors of his holy nation and his heavenly kingdom.
-Moreover, each of the elect are to represent his son Jesus Christ and proclaim his coming to rule the earth.
+Moreover, each of the elect is to represent his son Jesus Christ and proclaim his coming to rule the earth.
 Therefore, it is extremely important to understand the enormous implications of being a king, an ambassador, and a citizen within the Father's holy nation, because how one performs one's responsibilities in these three functions will impact one's future as an immortal spirit-being in the Family and Kingdom of God.

 Loyalty and Teamwork